Related Gifted Education Web sites

 The Roeper School

-The Roeper School is a prekindergarten through Grade 12 coeducational day school for gifted children, with campuses in Bloomfield Hills and Birmingham, Michigan.
+The Roeper School is a pre-K through grade 12 coeducational day school for gifted children, with campuses in Bloomfield Hills and Birmingham, Michigan.
 At the core of the school is an idealistic philosophy for life based upon self-actualization, interdependence, diversity and human rights.
-For further information, please contact Admissions.

 Ross Summer Mathematics Program

 The Ross Program is an intense 8-week residential summer program for precollege students talented in mathematics.
 Participants become deeply immersed in the world of mathematical discovery by discovering patterns, making conjectures and constructing convincing proofs.